 Located close to the Fishing Branch River at the foot of Bear Cave Mountain, this wilderness camp has been specially constructed for bear watching.

 Due to the conditions imposed by the park and ecological reserve in which the camp is located, its footprint is small and the infrastructure is compact in comparison to many other operations of this nature.
-Four separate timber cabins – all of which are extremely well-insulated and heated by wood-burning stoves designed for the conditions – are sited around a central wooden deck.
+Four separate timber cabins – all of which are extremely well-insulated and heated by wood-burning stoves – are sited around a central wooden deck.

 One building houses the communal kitchen-dining room, large enough to comfortably hold a group of four people plus guide; it also has a heated shower room.
 Two separate cabins with individual beds provide accommodation for four guests, and are fully equipped with mattresses, sheets, duvets and pillows.
 A fourth cabin houses the guide and a store of survival equipment, as well as a bear-proof cache for food.
 Toilet facilities consist of an outhouse with a long-drop toilet that is cleaned and limed daily; there is no running water other than the hot shower and hot water for washing dishes.